m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 ##You're putting parts of your logic in config files, or embedded languages, or annotations

-What makes Java compelling isn't the language itself, but the ecosystem around it.
+What makes Java compelling isn't so much the language itself, but the ecosystem around it.
 Not just libraries and frameworks, but also tooling: first-class IDEs, debuggers, profilers, code analyzers, monitoring tools.

 //spring aop, hibernate transactions, lombok, jackson module system, those magic files Jersey uses